ArunPrakashG/wordpress_client/README.md

 Please file feature requests and bugs at the [issue tracker][tracker].

-## NOTE

-This library is in no way complete.
-It has many bugs & it has many pending interfaces to implement.
-It was initially written to fix authorization and few endpoint support which is non-existent in existing Wordpress libraries.

 ## Contributions

 Contributions are always welcome!
 If you find any bugs/errors, open an issue describing about it and how to reproduce it. :D